brnovasco/orange3-singularity-recipes/README.md

 Simple container with miniconda and some necessary libs to run the the [orange-spectroscopy](https://github.com/Quasars/orange-spectroscopy) package from [orange3](https://orangedatamining.com/) sharing the local machine display and meant to be used as sandbox.

 Ubatuba has beautiful beaches with beautiful sand.
 Hence the name.
+This container is built based on the [continuum.io/miniconda3](https://hub.docker.com/r/continuumio/miniconda3) docker image.

 ## build container: